NeoGeographyToolkit/StereoPipeline/docs/tools/dem2gcp.rst

     ba_rpc_gcp_ht/run-final_residuals_pointmap.csv

 It should be rather obvious to see which residuals are from the GCP.
-These are also flagged in this csv file.
+These are also flagged in those csv files.

 .. figure:: ../images/kh7_orig_vs_opt.png
    :name: kh7_orig_vs_opt